gnieb/interior-design-board/README.md

 CANVAS:

 need to build a canvas that contains several other components of different sizes, how many... maybe 6 - 8

+allright frick this.

+they can choose what goes in, but the app will render it